ericoporto/ags-manual-wiki/Globalfunctions_General.md

 directory.

 MODE specifies various options about how you want to run the game.
-Currently the supported values are:
+Currently, the supported values are:

     0   Current game is completely exited, new game runs as if it had been launched separately 1   GlobalInt values are preserved and are not set to 0 for the new game.